Medical Coder and Biller

 Students learn the basic concepts for assigning an anesthesia code anatomically and by description.
 Students understand the unique anesthesia coding guidelines.

-Students understand the anatomical planes, anatomical directions, and positioning in radiology.
-They learn the importance of the assigned parenthetic instructions, concepts specific to pathology, and laboratory coding.
-Students learn the assigning codes for diagnostic services, and identify specific codes helpful to describing the medical necessity and outcomes of specific lab tests including when to apply the appropriate HCPCS level II modifiers.
+Students understand the Anatomical Planes, Anatomical directions, and positioning in Radiology.
+They learn the importance of the assigned parenthetic instructions, concepts specific to pathology and laboratory coding.
+Students learn the assigning codes for diagnostic service and identify specific codes helpful to describe the medical necessity and outcomes of specific lab tests, including when to apply the appropriate HCPCS Level II modifiers.

 Evaluation and Management